Table of contents

 How to Check and Improve Your DevOps Progress

 To move forward in your DevOps journey, begin by assessing where you currently stand.
 This means evaluating your current practices and identifying areas that need improvement.
-You can use frameworks like DORA, CALMS, or a DevOps Roadmap for Startups to guide this evaluation.

 Once you know where you’re falling short, create a clear plan of action.
 This plan should include specific goals (or milestones) that will help you track your improvement over time.
 By measuring your progress regularly and addressing gaps as they appear, you’ll steadily move towards more advanced and efficient DevOps practices.